FuadEfendi/www.fuadefendi.com/content/docs/microservices/design-patterns/db/saga/index.md

 - Each transaction updates the database and publishes a message (emits an event) to trigger the next transaction in the saga.
 - If a transaction fails then the saga executes a series of compensating transactions that undo the changes that were made by the preceding transactions.

-## What are the benefits and drawbacks of the "Saga Distributed Transactions" microservices architecture design pattern?
+## What are the benefits and drawbacks of the "Saga Distributed Transactions"?

 The benefits of the "Saga Distributed Transactions" design pattern are:
 - Good for simple workflows that require few participants and don't need a coordination logic.